The Westin Dragonara

 The Westin Dragonara Hotel is a hotel in Paceville, St. Julian's, Malta.
 It is located near the Dragonara Palace, both being at Dragonara Point.
 The hotel is situated 5 minutes away from the island's major highway which connects all major sites in Malta.
 It is owned by Polidano Group.

+History

+The Westin Dragonara opened in April 1997 with 311 guest rooms, including 30 suites with balconies overlooking the Mediterranean.
+It had three restaurants, two poolside snack bars and a cocktail lounge, while its amenities included an indoor and two outdoor pools and two tennis courts.
+The hotel was adjacent to the island's only casino.

-After renovating its Luxury Bay Suites in 2018, the hotel announced in July 2020 it has completed a €40 million makeover.
+After renovating its Luxury Bay Suites in 2018, the hotel announced in July 2020 it has completed a €40 million makeover and the prime minister toured the hotel after the renovation.
 The conception of the renovated suites and guest rooms was made by London-based interior designer Lynne Hunt.